sshilko/moar/_posts/2016-10-27-Composer-autoload.md

 #### Hybrid PSR-0 autoloader

-Another thing u could do is, if u have a library, lets say [zendframework](https://github.com/zendframework/zf1) in (composer/zendframework/) instead of loading whole composer with all your packages, you should do hybrid autoloader
+Another thing u could do is, if you have a library, lets say [zendframework](https://github.com/zendframework/zf1) in (composer/zendframework/) instead of loading whole composer with all your packages, you should do hybrid autoloader

 Instead of loading whole composer classmap, just put a symlink into your include_path to your zendframework,